asjir/mac-dictation/README.md

 # Multilingual Dictation App based on OpenAI Whisper
 Multilingual dictation app based on the powerful OpenAI Whisper ASR model(s) to provide accurate and efficient speech-to-text conversion in any application.
 The app runs in the background and is triggered through a keyboard shortcut.
 This app uses [Groq](https://groq.com).
 It allows users to set up their own keyboard combinations and choose from different Whisper models, and languages.

-The script is adapted from [whisper-dictation](https://github.com/foges/whisper-dictation)
+The script is adapted from [whisper-dictation](https://github.com/foges/whisper-dictation) *not* to use local models.

 ## Prerequisites
 The PortAudio library is required for this app to work.
 You can install it on macOS using the following command: